-This places Is one of the five mayor high temperature areas of the peninsula.
+This places is one of the five major high temperature areas of the peninsula.
 It supplies hot water to all the communities at Reykjanes Peninsula and also is the reason of the Blue Lagoon formation.

 The water from Blue Lagoon comes from the discharge from the power station of Svartsengi.
-You can get some more information about the Spa and thermal area of blue Lagoon here.
+You can get some more information about the Spa and thermal area of Blue Lagoon on their website.

 Grandavík is an old fishing town with a beautiful harbor where you can see daily the fishermen comings back from the sea and also retired fishermen just walking around and having a look, it’s a great stamp.